 Since its introduction, the law surrounding Deprivation of Liberty Safeguards (DoLS) has been a cause of confusion to most people who have to deal with it.
 Neither professionals nor people who are affected by DoLS really seem to properly understand the process of obtaining or the consequences of failing to have a DoLS order in place.
 Therefore any reform has to be a welcome change!Read More Back

-Charlotte is a Solicitor in the Private Client department.
-Charlotte specialises in advising and acting for elderly clients or clients who lack capacity.
-Charlotte is well known for advising in the clients best interest, in a professional and friendly manner.
+Charlotte is an Associate in the Private Client department.
+She specialises in advising and acting for elderly clients, or clients who lack capacity, and is well known for advising in the clients best interest.

 Charlotte Hardie - Associate